-When it comes to persuasive essay topics, the key is to know your argument and pick a side.
+When it comes to persuasive essay ideas, the key is to know your argument and pick a side.
 To make a reasonable case, it is important to address both sides of an argument.
 When you have completed your research, decide which side you agree with, and stick to it!

 When writing your persuasive essay, think of your readers as decision-makers who are considering multiple angles and opinions before they arrive at their own.
-This means that within each body paragraph, you should include both sides of the argument as well as evidence to support your point of view or counterarguments against the opposite opinion.
+This means that within each body paragraph, you should include both sides of the argument as well as evidence to support your point of view or counter arguments against the opposite opinion.

-By having a strong thesis and providing critical information backed up by credible sources, you can effectively persuade readers on either side of the issue.
+By having a strong thesis and providing critical information backed up by credible sources, you can effectively convince readers on either side of the issue.
 So remember: start with a clear point of view, research both sides of the issue, and provide convincing evidence!

 Persuasive writing is all about using effective techniques to make your point, so let's take a look at a few of the most effective ones: